asen16/high-schools-analysis/README.md

 ## Releases and Contributing

 - Please let us know if you encounter any bugs by filing a Github issue.
 - We appreciate all your contributions.
-If you plan to contribute new Method, Data, or anything else, please see our [contribution guidelines](https://www.github.com/asen16/high-schools-analysis/blob/main/CONTRIBUTING.md).
+If you plan to contribute a new Method, Data, or anything else, please see our [contribution guidelines](https://www.github.com/asen16/high-schools-analysis/blob/main/CONTRIBUTING.md).

 ## Changelog